OpenNebula/docs/source/deployment/authentication_setup/x509_auth.rst

     $ oneuser chauth <id|name> x509 --x509 "user_subject_DN"

 You can also map multiple certificates to the same OpenNebula account.
-Just add each certificate DN separated with '\|' to the password field.
+Just add each certificate DN separated by `|` to the password field:

 .. prompt:: bash $ auto